ietf-llc/strategy-2020-consultation/DRAFT Strategic Plan 2020.md

 In addition, we want ongoing community engagement and support for our overall approach to contracts and key contract provisions.

-Our other operational processes work well but as they are largely manual they can be inefficient and won’t be able support new feature demands.
-This can be addressed quite easily by implementing a suite of modern cloud apps.
+Many other LLC operational processes work well but as they are largely manual they can be inefficient and won’t be able support new feature demands.
+This can be addressed quite easily by implementing a suite of modern apps.